wp-plugins/participants-database/readme.txt

 Even better than that, there is a new form field type called "link" that lets people fill in a URL and also give it a text label such as "My Website" that will click to the URL.

+= Is a CAPTCHA available for the forms? =

+There will be in the future, but for now, I'm suggesting this:

+Create a text-line field with the question “what is the sum of 10 and 7?” then put in a regex to verify the answer: #^17$#

+You can no doubt come up with many variations on this.

 == Screenshots ==

 1. Managing Database fields: this is where you set up your database fields and all attributes for each field